-Rory Miller, who has become a regular at the camp, is going to be with us all three days and will be teaching a number of seminars on Friday and Saturday.
-Sunday, Rory will be conducting his first Summerfest “Event” If you didn’t preregister and would like to attend, Rory will be pleased to let you join the group.
+Rory Miller, who has become a regular at the camp, will hopefully be with us all three days and will be teaching a number of seminars on Friday and Saturday.
+If he can attend, Rory will be conducting his 2nd Summerfest “Event” If you didn’t preregister and would like to attend, Rory will be pleased to let you join the group.

 You may register and pay Sunday morning—9AM—$125